roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 on their Web site, it bears a striking resemblance to my proposal.
 My legacy lives, just raised by other parents.

-John the Evangelist got fired.
-He now works with Eric the CTO at another company.
+Evangelist/R&D Director Guy got fired.
+He now works with Old CTO Guy at another company.

-Chris the CTO continues his work there.
+Architect/New CTO Guy continues his work there.
 Why shouldn't he?
-He has so many worthless stock options with the company that he has to ride that pony until IPO.
+He has so many stock options with the company that he has to ride that pony until IPO.
 Otherwise, his effort will equal naught.

 David the Engineer still works with Chris the CTO as the VP of R&D.